terzakig/gptam/README.md

 * The **bundle adjuster** is effectively the same, although a lot of changes in the code were made.
 I added a more elaborate condition to che check **whether the `V*` matrix is Positive Semidefinite (PSD)** using a simple implementation of the Cholesky demposition for 3x3 PSD matrices.
 Also, there is an extra check for **near-zero deterninant** in order to potentially capture vanishing gradient effects on the subsequent positive smidefitiveness of the the matrix `S`.
 All in all, this condition seems to yield more stable camera pose estimates when not many features are visible.
 Other changes concern the **filling of matrix S and vector e**; **I tried to avoid nested loops and most of the computations is now performed using the fast `cv::Matx` and `cv::Vec` objects instead of `cv::Mat_` matrices.**

 * In method `MakeTemplateCoarse` of the `Patchfinder`, the original code invoked first the creation of the warpping matrix and thereafter created the template using the precalculated warp. **The problem was, that in rare but not entirely unlikely occasions, the warping matrix could be singular because the tracker initiates the call (to `MakeTemplateCoarse` ) before it has managed to cherry-pick points**; thus, its is possible that a singular warping matrix can be passed to MakeTemplateCoarseCont thereby causing assertion trigger and subsequent halting of execution. **I just added an "if" that prevents the passing of the warping matrix if the "templateBad" flag has been raised by `CalcSearchLevelAndWarpMatrix`**.
 Of course, this is not a major change, but it really took me a while to spot this bugger and from what I see, it has survided up until now in the ETH version as well.

+* I created an interface class `Initializer` that defines the generic structure of a SLAM initialization method and added am Essential matrix based `Initializer` called `EssentialInit`.
+Thus PTAM can be initialized in a generic scene that does not necessarilly contains dominant plane.
+Of course, a dominant plane will always be computed based om the reconstructed points, but it will probably be a bad linear fit to the point cloud and will appear as a skewed plane.

 In general, there have been many such similar alterations (perhaps improvements) while converting the entire code and I really cant enumerate each and every one here...
 It should be noted that in the context of these changes, I really HAD to change the names of certain variables and functions because they were simply pointing at the wrong direction.
 For instance, a name "MakeTemplateSubPix" is a misleading name for a function that simply computes a Jacobian Gram-matrix accumulator (it was renamed to "PrepGNSubPixStep" which - in my opinion - is much closer to what the method actually does).
 However, I should point-out that most variable names were extremely well chosen and not only I kept them, but I was heavily influenced in adopting the exact same (or similar) naming conventions.